5 Ways to Find Balance

 Dr. Jenni Bruning Brown, Fly’s Founder, shares her 5 personal favorite ways to stay balanced, and how these small changes will help keep you feeling positive and less anxious.
 Jenni’s “balance hacks” help you “make the most of your extra time whenever you just have a few minutes to spare.
 These tips will help you get into the habit of thinking more present, balanced and connected.”

-Here are are her top five:
+Here are are her top 5 ways to find balance:

 - Begin with intention.
 Start every day with a goal, intention or idea of where you want the day to lead.
 Take a moment to be present, take a few breaths and sit quietly.
 Just think about your vision for your life, your values and who and what is most important to you.
 Sometimes even just finding a word to define your day, such as kindness, honesty, integrity or strength will help you refine your intention.